viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### APIs

 Every Viam [resource](/appendix/glossary/#term-resource) exposes an [Application Programming Interface (API)](https://www.ibm.com/topics/api).
-This API describes the interface for the particular component or service type.
+This API is the interface for a particular resource.
+This can also be understood as the protocol that a resource "speaks".

-Viam APIs are uniquely namespaced, with each resource type represented as a *colon-delimited-triplet*.
+Viam APIs are uniquely namespaced, with each resource represented as a *colon-delimited-triplet* with `namespace:type:subtype`.

 For example:

-- The API of built-in component type [camera](/components/camera) is `rdk:component:camera`.
+- The API of built-in component [camera](/components/camera) is `rdk:component:camera`.
 It exposes methods such as `GetImage()`.
-- The API of built-in service type [vision](/services/vision) is `rdk:service:vision`.
+- The API of built-in service [vision](/services/vision) is `rdk:service:vision`.
 It exposes methods such as `GetDetectionsFromCamera()`.

 Each API is described through <a href="https://developers.google.com/protocol-buffers" target="_blank">protocol buffers</a>.